jlam55555/c99-compiler/README.md

     - implemented directives for extern and static variables
     - fixed basic block ordering in for loops
 - 5/9/21: touchups
-    - implemented getopt flags to read in fron non-stdin, print out to non-stdout, print debug to non-stderr
+    - implemented getopt flags to read in from non-stdin, print out to non-stdout, print debug to non-stderr
+    - implemented function return type is as declared, unless implicit (implicit return type is still int) or void (also defaults to int just in case it is used in intermediate values)
+    - fixed implicit upcasting of longs to quadwords
     - added sample programs to res/ttests

-TODO: remove branches to immediate next block
+    - removed branches to immediate next block (basic block fallthrough optimization)
-TODO: fix extra intermediate value for fncalls -- default rettype is int
-    (4 bytes), so if you want to set something else you have to explicitly assign it directly to the type you want
+    - updated README with new run instructions

 ---